A software interface that provides instant control of Eos parameters

 [B] - Presets management.

-[1] - Active view (Fader or FCB).
+[1] - Active mode view (Fader or FCB).

 [2] - Snapshots.